Saumya-Bhatt/Twitter-Clone/readme.md

 ### To run on your machine

     1. Download/clone this repository to your local machine
-    2. In the project repository create a virtual environment - `pipenv shell` [Make sure you have pipenv and python installed on your machine]
+    2. Make sure you have the right python version setup.
+Install the dependencies using - `pip install -r requirements.txt`
-    3. In the commandline run `pipenv install` .
-It will automatically install all the required modules to run.
+    3. Activate the virtual environment using - `./env/Scripts/activate`
-    4. To start the server, type on the command line - `python run.py`.
-Will automatically start a server running @localhost:5000
+    4. Return to the root directory and start the server running @localhost:5000 using - `python run.py`

 ### Test User Credentials